Go 1.26

 In the early days of Go (before Go 1.0) there were often breaking language changes and go fix was a big help to update code.

 Nowadays, go fix does not get a lot of use, due to Go’s backward compatibility.
 However, it can be useful to convert code to use new features.
-This can make your code simpler, faster, or simply in line with the latest practices.
+It can “upgrade” your code to be simpler, faster, or simply to comply with the latest practices.

 Goroutine Leak Profiler

 Go makes concurrency easy, sometimes too easy, and a lot of Go software has undiagnosed goroutine leak(s).
 This is one reason I was very happy to find that synctest package can expose this issue (see Synctest - Detecting Goroutine Leaks).
-Unfortunately, you can only use synctest in tests now but luckilly there is now a new leak profiler.
+Unfortunately, you can only use synctest in tests since Go 1.25, but luckily there is now a new leak profiler.

 Conclusion